sunyu0410/PyRegPipe/README.md

 5. Flip Image: a utility to flip the image along an axis;
 6. Save: click this to save the progress.
 A Python pickle file called `setting` will be created.
 Settings will be automatically loaded if Python finds this `setting` file.

 Each registration exercise will be considered as a project.
 Click `Main Panel` and you will prompted to choose a project folder.
 The project folder needs to contain a subfolder named `data` which holds all the necessary files.
-Refer [here](https://bitbucket.org/chengsoon.ong/mrhist/wiki/python-in-slicer-4) (under "Folder structure") for the requirements on `data`.
 If the project folder doesn't comply with the required structure, it will fail to initiate the project.
-An example dataset can be found [here](https://www.dropbox.com/sh/lkm5xrunkbarqca/AAB9u0uBOsY49qCD5SCJMiAPa?dl=0).

 Once the project folder is chosen, you will be asked to input the patient number (an integer).